department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/products/deferred-identity-proofing/data-dictionary.md

 **About the Data**

-The “Login.gov Adoption Data (all)” DOMO dataset is created by ETL from following sources
+The “IAM MPI User Credentials - with snapshots” DOMO dataset is created by ETL from following sources

 * IAM MPI - set of all _identity-verified_ credentials, i.e. LOA2/3 or IAL2/3, associated with users tracked in IAM.
 Some legacy credentials, e.g. Symantec, were omitted.
-* MHV Primary ID on File report - set of users who did MHV In-Person proofing and have a primary proofing ID on file.

 The "ETL - DataDog - Unique Authns Prior [Day/Week/Month] by CSP" is retrieved on recurring schedules from DataDog.